I’ve shared this news with some folks already. Here’s the official and full announcement for everyone who reads this blog, though.

 On Tuesday I was offered the Volleyball Assistant Coach position at Midwestern State University, which I accepted.
 Later today I’ll be ending my stay in Long Beach, where I’ve been since early February after my departure from Sweden, and heading to Wichita Falls, TX.
 That’s a bit under 2 hours drive northwest of Dallas.
 Oklahoma City is slightly further than that to the north.

 Midwestern State Volleyball (MSU) is an NCAA Division II program competing in the Lone Star Conference (LSC).
 The conference is part of the South Central region.
 You can see the full set of Div II regions and the top 10 rankings for each here.
 The full 2015 set of rankings for the region can be found here (PDF).
 Angelo State, also from the LSC, was top.
 They ended up reaching the Sweet 16 in the NCAA tournament (full bracket PDF).
 Tarleton State and Texas Women’s also both made the field, though both fell in the first round.
-To get a sense for the level of play, give a watch to the 2015 LSC tournament championship match.

 Why Midwestern State?